 Not every vacation needs to involve airplanes and tons of money spent.
-Plenty of summer travelers take to the road to experience new locations and hit popular destinations.
+Plenty of travelers take to the road to experience new locations and hit popular destinations.
 If you’re thinking of jumping in the car for a road trip, take a look at some tips for keeping your expenses to a minimum, presented by Mental Floss and Discover.

 1. Figure out your travel priorities.